Barbog/deja-website/pages/survival-guide.preparing.after-dej%C4%81.en.md

   - As you’re packing your camp, have campmates walk repeatedly around your site picking up anything and everything that’s not part of the farm.
 - <span style="color:#fdb913;">**Sort**</span> your trash and recycling for drop-off at allocated sites on your way home.
 - <span style="color:#77011e;">**Do not**</span> dump your trash anywhere in neighboring communities that is not a designated trash or recycling site.
-- <span style="color:limegreen;">**Take** </span> your trash with you!
+- <span style="color:limegreen;">**Take**</span> your trash with you!
 And if you have space, please take an orphan bag if you happen to see one at the gate on your way out.
 - If you are hauling anything that is not inside your vehicle, stop periodically and check to make sure your vehicle’s load is secured and hasn’t loosened in the wind.

 <span style="color:#fdb913;">**TIP**</span> : Doing this periodically, through the week, will make it easier.

 - If half of your campmates will have left before you, the folks left behind are going to have a lot more work to do.

-  ​